Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Linear interpolation of a multivariate function over an -simplex

-To prove the uniform convergence of piecewise linear approximations for a $C^2$-function \( f : \mathbb{R}^n \mapsto \mathbb{R} \), we need to show that the sequence of piecewise linear functions converges uniformly to \( f \) as the partition of the domain becomes finer.
-In general, our considerations are valid for $C^2$ functions (i.e. twice continuously differentiable function on $\mathbb{R}^n$), but if it is possible to relax these assumptions in certain steps, we will do so.
+To establish the uniform convergence of piecewise-linear approximations for a \( C^2 \) function \( f : \mathbb{R}^n \to \mathbb{R} \), we show that the sequence of piecewise-linear interpolants converges uniformly to \( f \) as the partition of the domain is progressively refined.
+In general, the following analysis applies to twice continuously differentiable functions defined on \( \mathbb{R}^n \); however, whenever possible, the regularity assumptions on \( f \) are relaxed in specific steps to extend the applicability of the results.

-Step 1: Define the Piecewise Linear Approximation
+{\bf Step 1: Define the Piecewise Linear Approximation}

-Let \( D \subseteq \mathbb{R}^n \) be a compact domain, and assume that \( f \) is differentiable on \( D \).
+Let \( D \subset \mathbb{R}^n \) be a compact domain, and assume that \( f \) is differentiable on \( D \).
 We define a sequence of piecewise linear approximations to \( f \), denoted as \( \text{Lin}_h \), constructed as follows: